urstrulymahesh/Networks-Simulator-ns3-/README.md

 ```
 gnuplot wiredthroughput.plt
 ```
-The above command will generate Plot images.
+The above command will generate Plot image for throughput in wired network.
+Similarly execute the remaining plt files to generate png plots for others.